1millionwomentotech/toolkitten/summer-of-code/week-10/day3.md

 ## Week 10 Virtual reality

-## Day 3 UI design and interaction
+## Day 3 UI design and interaction - moving our player around the scene